Kanye West: Other relationships

 West began an on-and-off relationship with the designer Alexis Phifer in 2002, and they became engaged in August 2006.
 They ended their 18-month engagement in 2008.
 Phifer stated that the pair had split amicably and remained friends.
 West dated model Amber Rose from 2008 until mid-2010.
 In an interview following their split, West stated that he had to take "30 showers" before committing to his next relationship with Kim Kardashian.
 In response, Rose stated that she had been "bullied" and "slut-shamed" by West throughout their relationship.

 In January 2022, actress Julia Fox confirmed in an Interview essay that she was dating West.
 West continued to say that he wanted his "family back" and publicly lashed out at Kardashian's new boyfriend, comedian Pete Davidson.
 His treatment of Davidson and Kardashian has been described by commentators as harassment and abusive; the 64th Annual Grammy Awards dropped him as a performer in response to his "concerning online behavior".
 Less than two months after confirming their relationship, Fox said that she and West had split up but remained on good terms.
 She later said that she dated West purely to "give people something to talk about" during the COVID-19 pandemic and to "get him off Kim's case".

-In January 2023, it was reported that West had informally married Australian architect Bianca Censori, who works for West's Yeezy brand, in a private ceremony in Beverly Hills.
-The ceremony had no legal standing; the couple did not file for a marriage license.
+In January 2023, West married the Australian designer Bianca Censori, who works for West's Yeezy brand, in a private ceremony in Beverly Hills.
+The tabloid website TMZ wrote the couple did not file for a marriage license.
 In response to West's subsequent trips to Australia to visit Censori's family, Australian Minister for Education Jason Clare commented that West may be denied a visa due to his recent antisemitic remarks.
 The Executive Council of Australian Jewry and the Anti-Defamation Commission further argued against granting West entry.
 In April 2025, West claimed in the song "Bianca" that Censori had left him following his controversial Twitter comments, but shared a photo later that month showing that they were still together.